 How to improve security of a Plesk server and protect it from being compromised?

-Plesk Onyx 17.8 has enhanced security and preinstalled Advisor extension that helps making Plesk server more secure.
-Upgrade to the latest Plesk version.
+Plesk Onyx 17.8 has enhanced security and pre-installed Advisor extension.
+This extension helps to maintain security of a Plesk server.
+Upgrade Plesk to the latest available release.

 - Keep Plesk up-to-date.